 All friendly dog breeds and puppies are welcome at Bramcote Dog Walkers.
 Please note that if your dog is not good with strangers, he is unlikely to welcome a dog walker to the house when you are not there.
 A growl can very easily escalate to a dog bite.
 So, if a dog growls when approached, or barks aggressively as we leave the house, he will not be accepted for dog walking.

 We do not walk dogs who are aggressive towards people.
 If a dog shows aggressive behaviour with our staff, this may result in immediate termination of dog walking arrangements.
 We can help rehabilitate dogs who snap and bark at other dogs due to fear.
 It is important that you tell us about any behaviour problems with your dog.
 Training sessions or walks with problem dogs are charged at £20 per hour.

-Intact males can suffer from behavioural problems, including inappropriate urination in the house and hyper-activity, which can lead to destructive behaviour.
+Intact males can suffer from behavioural problems, including inappropriate urination in the house or vehicles and hyper-activity, which can lead to destructive behaviour.
 Un-castrated male dogs may also wander further and risk getting lost, being hit by a car or being attacked by other dogs.
 Male dogs can be neutered at 5 to 7 months of age.

 Bitches can be spayed at 6 months of age before they have a season or 12 weeks after her first season, depending on the breed.
 Your vet will be able to advise you on the correct timing for your dog.
 Some vets now offer keyhole surgery which is less invasive and dogs make a quicker recovery.
 In addition to the obvious risk of unwanted pregnancy, female dogs who have not been spayed are at risk of pyrometra, a life threatening womb infection which is common in un-spayed bitches.